Joe Hahn

-Joseph Hahn (born March 15, 1977) is an American musician, DJ, director and visual artist best known as the DJ of the American rock band Linkin Park, doing the scratching, turntables, sampling, and programming for all seven of Linkin Park's albums.
-Hahn, along with bandmate Mike Shinoda, is responsible for most of Linkin Park's album artwork.
+Joseph Hahn (born March 15, 1977) is an American musician, DJ, director, and visual artist best known as the DJ and creative director of the rock band Linkin Park, doing the scratching, turntables, sampling, and programming for all eight of Linkin Park's albums.
+Hahn and bandmate Mike Shinoda are responsible for most of Linkin Park's album artwork.
 Hahn also directed many of the band's music videos.

 Early life and education

 Joseph "Joe" Hahn was born the youngest of three children in Dallas; Hahn has two older sisters.
-Hahn grew up in Glendale, California, and is a second-generation Korean American.
+Hahn is a second-generation Korean American, and he grew up in a predominantly Mexican neighborhood of Glendale, California.
+As a child, Hahn played the violin for a few years in school, then also tried out the guitar for a bit.

-Hahn graduated from Herbert Hoover High School in Glendale in 1995.
+Hahn graduated from Herbert Hoover High School in Glendale.
 He then studied at the Art Center College of Design in Pasadena but did not graduate.